https://dailyhive.com/vancouver/vancouver-realtor-billboard-ad

 Why have a provision for 10 car SkyTrains, when a 2-4 car train can enable more congestion?
 That's the backward BC way.

 It's amazing that the Montreal+Metro was designed to have 9 car trains even back in the 1960s.
-Montreal and Quebec just don't have anything like a backwater BC mentally to contend with.
+Montreal and Quebec in general, just don't have anything like a backwater BC mentally to contend with.